Nate Johnson CGB | Universidad Mayor

 sRNA Genomics Lab

-PhD in Plant Biology, Penn State University
+PhD in Plant Biology, Penn State University, USA.

 nathan.johnson@umayor.cl